2i2c-org/docs/admin/howto/environment/hub-user-image-template-guide.md

 ## 6. Connect the hub with this user image

+In order to be able to pull the image you need to make sure that your repository is public on your registry.
+For `quay.io` you can set this under `'Repository Settings'>'Repository Visibility'`

 1. Go to the list of image tags on `quay.io`, and find the tag of the last push.
    This is usually **under the latest tag**.
    Use this to construct your image name - `quay.io/<quay-username>/<repository-name>:<tag>`.